 💡 At Chameleon, we know that a data-driven approach is intertwined with an experimental mindset if you aim to make daily or bold decisions based on solid insights.

 There’s no successful product without its users.
-PMs have to actively listen to customers and empathize with their personal worlds—their unmet needs, daily challenges, desires, habits, and more.
+Product managers have to actively listen to customers and empathize with their personal worlds—their unmet needs, daily challenges, desires, habits, and more.
 Your goal is for you to be their confidant, and your product has to be their remedy—the marvelous solution they have been waiting for.
-To execute this effectively, PMs must carefully define user cases and customer personas as well as look for constant customer feedback.
+To execute this effectively, Product managers must carefully define user cases and customer personas as well as look for constant customer feedback.

 For upgrading this skill, it doesn’t hurt to have some UX-specific background.
 User experience—UX research and design in particular—will help you analyze your product better and identify paint points to sharpen your product story.

 This is the backbone of the famous soft skills you’ve probably heard some experts talking about.
 To be a proper product manager, you’ll definitely need to work on verbal and written communication skills.

 On one hand, you are the product spokesperson in the company.
 Public speaking and presenting skills are essential to pitch and sell your product’s vision and strategy to the ones that can make it happen: the engineering team, as well as internal stakeholders like the sales team, the marketing team, and even the finance team.
 Plus, let's not forget the clients and customers.

 On the other hand, you’ll be responsible for some very important written material such as technical product specs.
 So being able to communicate effectively is key to being a great product manager.
 You are essentially the grease that makes the different parts work together well.

 Here are some of the basic communications skills that good product managers should have: